-vxfentsthdw Tests SCSI-3 functionality of the disks for I/O fencing vxfenconfig Configures and unconfigures I/O fencing vxfenadm Displays information on I/O fencing operations and manages SCSI-3 disk registrations and reservations for I/O fencing See "About the vxfenadm utility" on page 373. vxfenclearpre Removes SCSI-3 registrations and reservations from disks See "About the vxfenclearpre utility" on page 378. vxfenswap Replaces coordination points without stopping I/O fencing See "About the vxfenswap utility" on page 381.
+vxfentsthdw Tests SCSI-3 functionality of the disks for I/O fencing vxfenconfig Configures and unconfigures I/O fencing vxfenadm Displays information on I/O fencing operations and manages SCSI-3 disk registrations and reservations for I/O fencing See "About the vxfenadm utility" on page 368. vxfenclearpre Removes SCSI-3 registrations and reservations from disks See "About the vxfenclearpre utility" on page 373. vxfenswap Replaces coordination points without stopping I/O fencing See "About the vxfenswap utility" on page 376. vxfendisk Generates the list of paths of disks in the disk group.
+This utility

-See "About the vxfentsthdw utility" on page 364.
+See "About the vxfentsthdw utility" on page 359.